 Help With Workers' Compensation Claims

 Although workers' compensation is intended to provide a streamlined path to benefits for employees injured on the job, benefits claims are frequently denied or delayed for no apparent reason.
 If you need help with a claim for an injury at work, contact a skilled attorney at Wells and McElwee, P.C., in Athens for a free consultation about your legal options.

 Our law firm provides one-stop client services for injured workers.
 While we're protecting your interests in a workers' comp claim, we can also advise you about the possibility of a personal injury lawsuit against a defendant unrelated to your employer.
 If your accident is serious enough to keep you out of work for a long time, we can also handle your claim for Georgia catastrophic disability benefits, Social Security disability payments, or both.

-We handle workers’ comp claims involving both traumatic injuries, such as broken bones, or chronic health problems, such as repetitive stress or occupational illnesses.
-We can help overcome such problems as the following:
+We handle workers' comp claims involving both traumatic injuries, such as broken bones, and chronic health problems, such as repetitive stress or occupational illnesses.
+We can help you overcome problems such as: